josh-works/josh-works.github.io/_posts/2024-05-25-parenting.md

 I make sure Eden knows her grief and sadness and anger do not cause me trouble, and I'm happy to support her through it all.

+Possible word swaps:

+- "good job/nice work" becomes "that looked interesting/tricky" or "was that interesting to you? what was something interesting about that?"

 ## "Shy" isn't a helpful question or label

 Sometimes an adult acts entitled to obtaining a certain reaction from Eden.